Have questions? We’ve got answers. What do you want to know more about?

 Participants with an accompanying stroller may register specifically for the 5km walk route only.
 The paved 5km Walk route is mostly flat, with the exception of the on-ramp to the eastbound Gardiner Expressway start line.
 This is a 180 degree arcing right turn on a slightly downhill on-ramp, so participants must take the necessary precautions to ensure their own personal safety and the safety of others while on this ramp.
 All participants will start the 5km walk at 10:30am.
 A vehicle will be available along the route for participants that require assistance or do not complete the event by 12:30 pm.

-Yes, in the Queen Elizabeth Building for General run/walk participants and the Better Living Centre for VIP and Corporate run/walk participants.
+Yes, bag check is available in the Enercare Centre for both General, VIP and Corporate run/walk participants.
 A clear bag with a drawstring will be included in the Participant Packages for runners and walkers and is sized so that all bags checked will fit in the bag check areas, ensuring efficiency at both check-in and pick-up.
 These bags must be used to check-in belongings no other bags will be accepted.
 A sticker will be included with your bib that corresponds to your bib number.
 The sticker must be attached to the bag in the spot indicated.
 It is strongly recommended that valuables be left at home.
 The Heart and Stroke Foundation is not responsible for lost or stolen property, including any and all property checked in the Bag Check areas.

 Absolutely, if you choose to become a VIP runner or walker and raise $1,000 or more, you will receive all of the same VIP benefits that a VIP rider does, except you will receive a technical running shirt instead of a cycling jersey.